Have a fun night with fewer problems related to alcohol.

 Why #OurHouse?

-During Fall of 2014, the UC Berkeley community suffered too many alcohol and party-related problems, including three student deaths and multiple hospital transports, injuries, and public nuisance violations.
+During the Fall of 2014, the UC Berkeley community suffered too many alcohol and party-related problems, including three student deaths and multiple hospital transports, injuries, and public nuisance violations.
 This is unacceptable for a world-class university and students are leading the call to shift party culture across campus to decrease the drama and problems.

 In November 2014, IFC’s two-week ban on hard alcohol in common areas of fraternity parties decreased all student-drinking hospital transports by 60%.
 After the initial two weeks, student leaders made the ban permanent and sustained a 50% reduction in transports for the remainder of the academic year.

 In April 2015, the ASUC Senate passed a bill calling for standard alcohol risk management practices at parties of 50+ UC Berkeley students and affiliates at non-alcohol-licensed locations where alcohol is served or consumed.
-The bill was endorsed by Greek and BSC senators, IFC and PHC Presidents, GAMMA co-Presidents, the BSC Health Education Chair, and the Graduate Student Social Committee Chair.
+The bill was endorsed by Greek and BSC senators, IFC and PHC Presidents, GAMMA co-presidents, the BSC Health Education Chair, and the Graduate Student Social Committee Chair.
 The four key practices are:

-1. Provide plentiful and easily accessible water
+- Provide plentiful and easily accessible water

-2. Presence of enough sober hosts and trained alcohol servers who monitor and intervene for intoxication
+- The presence of enough sober hosts and trained alcohol servers who monitor and intervene for intoxication

-3. Eliminate service of hard alcohol (>20% ABV) in common areas
+- Eliminate service of hard alcohol (>20% ABV) in common areas

-4. Have security measures to keep attendance under the maximum occupancy for the location
+- Have security measures to keep attendance under the maximum occupancy for the location

 What You Can Do